mariosuarezDEV/mariosuarezDEV/README.md

 # 👨‍💻 Luis Mario Cervantes Suárez

 **Software Developer & Data Analyst**
-22 years old · Veracruz, Mexico
+23 years old · Veracruz, Mexico

 ---

 ## 📌 About me

-I’m a **Software Developer with 2 years of experience** building **technology solutions**, focused on the design of enterprise systems, scalable web applications, and data analysis.
+I’m a **Software Developer with 3 years of experience** building **technology solutions**, focused on the design of enterprise systems, scalable web applications, and data analysis.

 My goal is to **optimize processes, automate workflows, and build solid platforms** that provide real value to businesses and users.
 I’m passionate about learning new technologies, working on challenging projects, and turning ideas into functional products.

----

-## 🚀 Featured Projects

-* **[Dynor RH](https://mariosuarezdev.github.io/dynorh/)** – Comprehensive Human Resources system: employee management, incidents, contracts, and payroll.
-* **[Ranch Manager](https://mariosuarezdev.github.io/Administracion-Rancho/)** – Livestock management platform: inventory control, production, and ranch operations.

 ---